Adapting To Life’s Changes With Post-Judgment Modifications

-There are a number of reasons clients come to the Gunnstaks Law Office to handle difficult modification issues.
+There are a number of reasons clients come to the GUNNSTAKS LAW OFFICE to handle difficult modification issues.
 Our reputation as a tough, creative, and aggressive law firm gives clients confidence in our ability to get results.
-Attorney C. “Luke” Gunnstaks has 20 years of litigation experience and fights hard to protect children and parents in Texas.
+Attorney C. “Luke” GUNNSTAKS has over 30 years of litigation experience and fights hard to protect children and parents in Texas.

 We frequently help clients with child custody, child support and spousal support modification requests.
 We handle all of these issues, always keeping in mind the best interests of the children.
 Some of the grounds for modification are: